KINGSTON APICOECTOMY SURGERY

 However, if the tooth root sound, then your oral surgeon will clean away the infection around the root as during root canal treatment.
 However, to stop the root becoming infected further in the future, the dentist will perform an extra surgical step, known as an apicoectomy.
 This involves slicing away the tip of the root.
 This means that the entire infection has been removed and the end of the tooth root can be cleaned and sealed, thus better protecting it in the future.

 Therefore, if your dental surgeon is considering performing an apicoectomy, you should not be fearful.
 You should, in fact, be glad that there is still an opportunity to save your tooth.
 However, an apicoectomy is not universally successful.
-It is possible for an infection to recur, necessitating extraction of the tooth at a later time.
+It is possible for an infection to recur, necessitating extraction of the tooth later.